Mark6197/Mark6197/README.md

 - 👋 Hi, I’m Mark Finkel, 24 years old from Tel-Aviv
-- 💞️ Currently looking for a job as back-end/ front-end/ full-stack developer
 - 👀 I’m interested in proggraming, chess, sports, animals and video games
-- 🌱 I’m currently learning microservices & docker
 - 📫 How to reach me markfinkel6197@gmail.com

 <!---